 Public funding for the Center for Women’s History

 New York City Department of Cultural Affairs,

 Empire State Development and I LOVE NEW YORK

 Regional Economic Development Council Initiative

 Small Design Firm Inc.

-The large-format, permanent multimedia installation “Women’s Voices” will present a diverse array of stories, exploring how women’s words and actions have driven social change from America’s earliest days to the present.
-The interactive display will give voice to famous and forgotten women, and the movements and networks to which they belonged, alongside video commentary from leading historians and thinkers in women’s studies.
-Visitors to the Center will have the opportunity to discover new role models, pursue unexpected links between historical figures across time, and contribute their own stories to an ever-expanding network of knowledge.
+The large-format, permanent multimedia installation “Women’s Voices” greets visitors to our fourth floor with a diverse array of stories, exploring how women’s words and actions have driven social change from America’s earliest days to the present.
+The interactive display gives voice to famous and forgotten women, and the movements and networks to which they belonged, alongside video commentary from leading historians and thinkers in women’s studies.
+Through “Women’s Voices,” visitors to the Center have the opportunity to discover new role models, pursue unexpected links between historical figures across time, and contribute their own stories to an ever-expanding network of knowledge.